BICCN/AnatomyCompanion/README.md

 ## Key Resources ##

-The Mouse Connectome Project (MCP) seeks to develop a multimodal multiscale connectome and cell-type map of the mammalian brain using advanced tracing, imaging, and computational methods.
+The **Mouse Connectome Project (MCP)** seeks to develop a multimodal multiscale connectome and cell-type map of the mammalian brain using advanced tracing, imaging, and computational methods.
 MCP seeks to develop a multimodal multiscale connectome and cell-type map of the mammalian brain using advanced tracing, imaging, and computational methods.

 [iConnectome](http://brain.neurobio.ucla.edu)

-The Brain Architecture Project is a collaborative effort aimed at creating an integrated resource containing knowledge about nervous system architecture in multiple species, with extensive whole-brain light microscopic data sets available for Mouse and Marmoset as well as for other species including Zebra Finch and Human.
+The **Brain Architecture Project** is a collaborative effort aimed at creating an integrated resource containing knowledge about nervous system architecture in multiple species, with extensive whole-brain light microscopic data sets available for Mouse and Marmoset as well as for other species including Zebra Finch and Human.

 [Brain Archictecture Project](http://brainarchitecture.org)

+**NeuroMorpho.Org** is a centrally curated inventory of digitally reconstructed neurons associated with peer-reviewed publications.
+It contains contributions from over 500 laboratories worldwide and is continuously updated as new morphological reconstructions are collected, published, and shared.
+To date, NeuroMorpho.Org is the largest collection of publicly accessible 3D neuronal reconstructions and associated metadata.

 [Neuromorpho.org](http://neuromorpho.org)